What is Sonic Branding?

 When done right, Sonic Branding is a powerful weapon to add to your marketing arsenal that in the end will generate more sales and profits!

-There have been books written about the subject that outlines some of the research that has be done on sonic branding.
+There have been books written about the subject that outlines some of the research that has been done on sonic branding.
 “Sonic Branding: An Introduction” by Daniel Jackson is a good start.

 Much emphasis has been placed upon the visual representation of brands, but this book defines a new competitive arena in the creation and development of brands–sound.
 Sonic branding is a new, fast-growing area related to advertising and media development of the branding experience.
 This will be a distinctive book and the first in this important new area.